Greatest Villains of All Time: Eric Sparrow

 Our Cruel Reality

 The root of this hatred comes from the fact that we all know someone like him.
 We all have, or have had, an Eric Sparrow in our lives.
-The “friend” who repeatedly took advantage of us, the believable liar who we naively kept forgiving only for them to stab us in the back yet again.
+The so-called “friend” who repeatedly took advantage of your trust.
+The believable liar who we naively kept forgiving, only to be betrayed again.
 In Tony Hawk's Underground, Eric Sparrow is your “best friend”, and yet he wants to hurt you.
-Over and over again, every time you try to better your life, Eric is there to take it all away.
+Every time you rise, he’s there to drag you back down—not out of necessity, but out of spite.

 Previous